Saba-Developer12/USB-mgr/README.md

 # USB-mgr
-USB-mgr is a simple version of another program called rufus but simpler :))
+USB-mgr is a simplified version of another program called rufus, but it is simpler and written in C#.
+I am not a good programmer, but I really love my field :))